zonkie/delta-rostock-skr-1.3-marlin-2/README.md

 Marlin 2.0.5 Config file for the Geeetech Delta Rostock G2s Pro with a BigTreeTech SKR 1.3 Mainboard and TMC2130 Drivers

+USE AT YOUR OWN RISK!

+Double check everything before blindly using this config!

 [Delta Printer Configuration]
 * Geeetech Delta Rostock G2s pro
 * Y Hotend Creality style with self designed [Hotend-Mount](hotend_mount.stl) for the metal-Carriage